 An in-depth study of painting, decorative arts and architecture within their cultural contexts in countries whose art forms were influenced by the Muslim religion.
 Emphasis on Iran.
-Other countries include Egypt, Spain, Turkey, Iraq, Syria and India, from the founding of Islam in the seventh century through the seventeenth century.
+Other countries include Egypt, Spain, Turkey, Iraq, Syria and India, from the founding of Islam in the seventh century.
 Prerequisite: 3 credits in art history